12+ different types of poetry to explore

 4. Free Verse

-Free verse is a type of poetry that started in the early 1900s.
+Free verse is a type of poem that started in the early 1900s.
 Unlike other poems, it doesn't follow any rules about rhyme or rhythm.
 This means poets can express themselves however they want without worrying about traditional patterns.

-Free verse uses natural language and experiments with how lines are broken.
-It's more about expressing feelings honestly than following strict rules.
 Walt Whitman was one of the first poets to write free verse in his book "Leaves of Grass," which changed how people saw poetry.

 An Example: "Leaves of Grass by Walt Whitman